 Did you know that you could get a limewashed really similar look on wood without the original Limewash technique?
 The answer is YES!
-I created that look using Dry brush painting technique.
+I created that look using the dry brush painting technique.

 Even though it’s not exactly the same, they look really similar.
 I have a dining table that is limewashed (probably not the original technique either) and I wanted to replicate that look on the TV Console Table I was creating.

-DIY Limewashed look with Dry brush painting technique
+Limewashed look with Dry brush painting technique Tutorial

 After a few trials and errors, I could get this look.
 I didn’t quite get the color right but I still loved the result.